benchmark-action/github-action-benchmark/README.md

   run: git push 'https://you:${{ secrets.PERSONAL_GITHUB_TOKEN }}@github.com/you/repo-name.git' gh-pages:gh-pages
 ```

-Please add step to push the branch to the remote.
+Please add a step to push the branch to the remote.

 ### Tool specific setup

 Please read `README.md` files at each example directory.
-Basically take stdout from benchmark tool and
+Usually, take stdout from a benchmark tool
-store it to file.
+and store it to file.
 Then specify the file path to `output-file-path` input.

 - [`cargo bench` for Rust projects](./examples/rust/README.md)
 - [`go test` for Go projects](./examples/go/README.md)
 - [Benchmark.js for JavaScript/TypeScript projects](./examples/benchmarkjs/README.md)
 - [pytest-benchmark for Python projects with pytest](./examples/pytest/README.md)

-These examples are run in workflows of this repository as described in 'Examples' section above.
+These examples are run in workflows of this repository as described in the 'Examples' section above.

 ### Action inputs